TylerLu/EDUGraphAPI-Angular/README.md

 **Data Access**

 [Sequelize](http://docs.sequelizejs.com/en/v3/) is used in this sample to access data from a SQL Database.
+MySQL is used as database.

 The **DbContext** exposes the models and methods that are used to access data.